 - If you leave your employer and receive a withdrawal benefit from your pension or provident fund, you can preserve your retirement benefit transferring it into an RA fund tax-free.

-However, surprisingly for many the biggest advantage of an RA may not be tax-related at all.
+However, for many people, the biggest advantage of an RA may not be tax-related at all!

-An RA is a disciplined way of saving on a regular contractual basis (not a "if I can spare it" kind) that can also be made to give guaranteed results.
+An RA is a disciplined way of saving on a regular contractual basis that can also be made to give guaranteed results.
 The fact that by law, the capital cannot be accessed before at least age 55, is often a blessing in disguise.

 The tax savings, combined with flexibility as to retirement dates and contributions and the choice of investment and guaranteed options, make the RA an ideal investment for retirement planning.